-Secondly, these refusal stances were not just a clear stop or 'no' but also generative of relationships, spaces and knowledges.
-Ixii They generated a series of tethers, among Indigenous participants, broadly, and among Monique's recording-group members.
+Secondly, these refusal stances were not just a clear stop or 'no' but also generative of relationships, spaces and knowledges.62 They generated a series of tethers, among Indigenous participants, broadly, and among Monique's recording-group members.
 They made, unmade and remade certain spaces.
-Alice's intervention reshaped the limits of the large-circle conversations thereafter, in ways that made that space more accountable and supportive for some, while simultaneously scarier, less restrained and more divisive for others.
+Alice's intervention reshaped the limits of the largecircle conversations thereafter, in ways that made that space more accountable and supportive for some, while simultaneously scarier, less restrained and more divisive for others.
 Meanwhile, Monique's refusal to re-enter the large group helped grow a space of safety and intimacy in the recording room, in contrast to the threat of what lurked outside.
 Alice's and Monique's refusals and ongoing consent processes further generated tremendous knowledge about our methodology, which carried over to the subsequent project and shaped the stories produced.
 For instance, the two refusal stances we detail in this article significantly extended and shifted our understanding of how violent and extractive colonial dynamics imbue even critical and care-oriented methodologies, and what it means to practise ongoing consent amid such dynamics.
 This led to much more extensive reshaping of the research than we would have anticipated, creating slower, deeper ways of engaging with one another; reshaping our structures, processes and schedules; and challenging us to an ongoing practice of uncertainty.
 In subsequent workshops it also resulted in our working directly with counsellors to support us and our participants to create safer and more accountable spaces, practise explicit group consent processes, and focus our work within localised communities where there is some existing accountability among participants.
-In addition to these methodological insights, the refusal stances we have detailed-and the intimacies and vulnerabilities resulting from building slower, consensual relationships-shaped the stories shared by participants.
-This deeply reflective sharing has ultimately informed the knowledge we have co-created on memory, sovereignty and resistance within this project. kniii create new structures?
+In addition to these methodological insights, the refusal stances we have detailed - and the intimacies and vulnerabilities resulting from building slower, consensual relationships - shaped the stories shared by participants.
+This deeply reflective sharing has ultimately informed the knowledge we have co-created on memory, sovereignty and resistance within this project.63

+Thirdly, and relatedly, these refusals offer insights into the relationships between refusal and change.
+64 Did these refusals (and our working towards consent) generate change, and if so, how?
+Did they alter power dynamics or shift the colonial/academic gaze?
+Did they alter, challenge and/or create new structures?
 While we would not claim that any kind of capital-T transformation took place, we witnessed hints of change, noting the different ways these processes operated for Alice and Monique.
 For instance, Alice's refusal pushed back against the norms of academic research, especially one-off written permission-giving, requiring a slower, more consensual, relational, collective and transparent structure.
-She moved back into the existing program with more confidence, while continuing to refuse objectification; she refused to engage in conversations steeped in colonial dynamics, and instead worked towards building relationships, upholding her integrity and autonomy as an Anishinaabe woman.
+She moved back into the existing programme with more confidence, while continuing to refuse objectification; she refused to engage in conversations steeped in colonial dynamics, and instead worked towards building relationships, upholding her integrity and autonomy as an Anishinaabe woman.
 In her refusal, she seemed to both resist and reclaim the process and structure.
-Monique's refusal, by contrast, appeared to generate a kind of alternative structure-one that (at least for her) did not remain connected to the wider project, the program we had set out or the colonial dynamics at play.
-In this way, her refusal seemed to work like what Carter et al. term a 'reworlding' process. lxv Through her refusal to re-engage with the structure as set out, she made possible intense care, solidarity and tethering within her smaller group.
+Monique's refusal, by contrast, appeared to generate a kind of alternative structure one that (at least for her) did not remain connected to the wider project, the programme we had set out or the colonial dynamics at play.
+In this way, her refusal seemed to work like what Carter et al. term a 'reworlding' process.65 Through her refusal to re-engage with the structure as set out, she made possible intense care, solidarity and tethering within her smaller group.
 This was not necessarily an easy space, nor a structure free from power dynamics, but it was at least partly sovereign from the larger project.